SE(3)-DiffusionFields: Learning smooth cost functions for joint grasp and motion optimization through diffusion: EXPERIMENTAL EVALUATION

 \section{EXPERIMENTAL EVALUATION}

 The experimental section is divided in three parts.
 First, we evaluate our trained model for 6DoF grasp pose generation~(\cref{sec:exp_grasp_gen}).
 We train a \gls{se3dif} as a 6DoF grasp pose generative model using the Acronym dataset~\cite{eppner2021acronym}.
 This simulation-based dataset contains successful 6DoF grasp poses for a variety of objects from ShapeNet~\cite{chang2015shapenet}.
 We focus on the collection of successful grasp poses for 90 different mugs (approximately 90K 6DoF grasp poses).
+We provide a model trained in a larger dataset and conditioned on point cloud in the project page.
 We obtain the mugs' meshes from ShapeNet, and train the model as described in \cref{alg:training_grasp_dif}.
 We generate a set of grasp poses from the learned models and evaluate on successful grasping and diversity.
 Second, we evaluate the quality of our trained model when used as an additional cost term for grasp and motion optimization~(\cref{sec:exp_grasp_motion_opt}).
 We compare the performance of solving a grasp and motion optimization problem jointly (using the learned model as cost function), w.r.t. the state-of-the-art approaches that decouple the grasp selection and motion planning, or heuristically combine them.
 Finally, we validate the performance of our method in a set of real robot experiments (\cref{sec:real_exp}).